shanleyvalenzuela/Cache-Simulator/README.md

 ### Simulation Process

-The simulation process is displayed in real-time, showing the detailed operations as the program flow is processed through the cache.
+The simulation process is displayed, showing the detailed operations as the program flow is processed through the cache.
 This includes cache hits, cache misses, and the current state of the cache memory.

 ## Results